nextleap-project/countermitm/source/new.rst

    verifies that Bob's Autocrypt key matches the fingerprint contained in the encrypted part and that the random secret from step 1 is correctly contained.

-   If verification fails, Alice's device signals "You are under active attack!".
+   If verification fails, Alice's device signals "You are under attack" and the protocol terminates.

 7. Alice now broadcasts an encrypted "member added" message to all group members (including Bob), gossiping the Autocrypt keys of everyone.